 Communication Manager

 Agriculture is the future, and the youth are the key to unlocking its full potential.
-At Youth Back to Farm and Women Development Initiative (YBFWDI), we are committed to empowering young Nigerians and women with the skills, resources, and opportunities needed to thrive in sustainable agriculture.
+At Youth Back to Farm and Women Development Initiative (YBTFWDI), we are committed to empowering young Nigerians and women with the skills, resources, and opportunities needed to thrive in sustainable agriculture.
 Through training, mentorship, access to funding, and market linkages, we transform agriculture into a profitable and rewarding venture.
 Join us in creating a greener, wealthier, and food-secure Nigeria.

-Apply NowThe Youth Back to Farm Initiative (YBFWDI) is designed to bridge this gap by reintroducing young Nigerians to the agricultural sector through structured training, mentorship, and support programs.
+Apply NowThe Youth Back to Farm Initiative (YBTFWDI) is designed to bridge this gap by reintroducing young Nigerians to the agricultural sector through structured training, mentorship, and support programs.
 Our goal is to change the perception of farming from being seen as a last resort to a lucrative and innovative career path.
-By equipping youth with modern agricultural skills, access to financing, and strategic partnerships, YBFWDI aims to build a generation of agripreneurs who will not only sustain themselves but also drive national economic growth.
+By equipping youth with modern agricultural skills, access to financing, and strategic partnerships, YBTFWDI aims to build a generation of agripreneurs who will not only sustain themselves but also drive national economic growth.

 We collaborate with international and Nigerian agricultural organizations to provide resources, expertise, and support for the seamless execution of this initiative.